dhellmann/pymotw/PyMOTW/urlparse/index.rst

 Joining
 =======

-In addition to parsing URLs, the urlparse module includes the urljoin() function for constructing absolute URLs from relative fragments.
+In addition to parsing URLs, :mod:`urlparse` includes :func:`urljoin()` for constructing absolute URLs from relative fragments.

 .. include:: urlparse_urljoin.py
     :literal:
     :start-after: #end_pymotw_header

-Notice that the relative portion of the path ("../") is taken into account when the second URL is computed.
+In the example, the relative portion of the path (``"../"``) is taken into account when the second URL is computed.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'urlparse_urljoin.py'))